Law Career Guide: Salary and Degree Info

 When choosing what school to enroll in, you must consider the passing rate or performance of their Law graduates in the last three years.
 External factors such as starting salaries, employment rate, and the current job statistics in the legal profession are things to consider as well.

-Fortunately, there are various student loan programs that you can avail to finance your legal education.
+Fortunately, there are various student loan programs that you can obtain to finance your legal education.
 With lenient repayment plans and a generous grace period, you can finish law school with minimal financial damage and escape insurmountable debt.

 When choosing a law school, you must consider everything.
 Keep in mind the specific field of study you want to specialize in as well as the career prospects in that field.
 Most importantly, consider your desire and eagerness to finish the degree because Law school is tough.